 The Department of Adult Programs recruits and orients volunteers who staff the Information Desks at the entrances to the East and West Buildings.
 These volunteers are the face of the museum for many of our visitors, as they provide assistance and information, answering a range of questions about the permanent collections, special exhibitions, and Gallery programs and activities.
 They also keep the desks stocked with maps and brochures for the public, track visitor requests, questions, and comments, and assist with visitor surveys from time to time.

-The Gallery is currently recruiting a new class of school program docents.
-School docents facilitate student-centered, thematic tours for thousands of children—from age 4 through grade 12—providing rich and memorable experiences with works of art in the Gallery's permanent collection.
-New school docents receive extensive training in museum teaching, understanding audiences, and art history.
+School docents facilitate student-centered, thematic tours for thousands of children, from age 4 through grade 12, providing rich and memorable experiences with works of art in the Gallery's permanent collection.
+Adult docents give daily tours that explore highlights of the Gallery's spectacular permanent collection in an engaging way.

 Learn more about our school program docent program here.